CiscoSecurity/tr-05-serverless-google-safe-browsing/README.md

 - `IOS`
 - `CHROME`

-Each GSB threat match (i.e. occurrence of a URL in a SBL) results in a CTIM `Judgement`.
+Each GSB threat match (i.e. occurrence of a URL in an SBL) results in a CTIM `Judgement`.
 The `reason` of the `Judgement` contains both the `ThreatType` and `PlatformType` of the SBL.
 The `valid_time:start_time` of the `Judgement` is set to the current time and the `valid_time:end_time` of the `Judgement` is set